 Humidity Comfort Levels in Twin Falls

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Twin Falls experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.6 months, from November 2 to May 23, with average wind speeds of more than 8.7 miles per hour.
-The windiest day of the year is March 28, with an average hourly wind speed of 9.9 miles per hour.
+The windiest month of the year in Twin Falls is March, with an average hourly wind speed of 9.6 miles per hour.

 The calmer time of year lasts for 5.3 months, from May 23 to November 2.
-The calmest day of the year is August 11, with an average hourly wind speed of 7.5 miles per hour.
+The calmest month of the year in Twin Falls is August, with an average hourly wind speed of 7.6 miles per hour.

 The predominant average hourly wind direction in Twin Falls is from the west throughout the year.